FLORIDA BAR ETHICS OPINION

 Advisory ethics opinions are not binding.

-It would be improper for a lawyer, upon conclusion of a matter, to contact the opposing party
+It would be improper for a lawyer, upon conclusion of a matter, to contact the opposing

-of the opposing party.
+representation of the opposing party.

 The inquiring attorney represented the Appellee in the appeal of a particular case.
 The